TEALSK12/2nd-semester-introduction-to-computer-science/units/supplemental/calculator_canada.md

 ### Implementation

 In our course so far, students know how to use the console to get input from a user, and to display output.
-In an actual financial application, a GUI (graphical user interface) is needed to make it easy for a client to use the software, especially when more than one piece of input information is required from the user.
-Another possible approach is to read the information (input data) from a file that the user prepares ahead of time.
+In an actual financial application, a GUI (graphical user interface) is often used to make it easy for a client to use the software.
+However, when a scientist or financial analyst is focussed on crunching numbers and analyzing results, they sometimes prefer skipping the graphical interface, and working with data that is create/provided in a simple text format.
 One popular input data format is the CSV (comma separated file) that can be created by a spreadsheet program like excel.
+It is also common practice in business applications to interface data with a program like Excel, which is why the CSV format is convenient.

 Python has a built in CSV parser library that we can use.
 Students should first try these exercises as practice:  https://realpython.com/python-csv/

 Students may also find learning about formatting the output, such as displaying numbers in 2 decimal places, would also be helpful in this project: https://realpython.com/python-formatted-output/